 Those at Beroea were determined not to be deceived.
 They decided to check up on Paul and Silas.
 They did not agree with Paul and Silas because Paul and Silas could quote some scriptures and were well educated.
 Neither should we believe people today who sound educated and sound as though they know what they speak about.

 The Berean’s desired to receive the Word and teachings of the apostle, but nonetheless, searched the scriptures daily.
 The reason they searched was to see if Paul and Silas were telling them the truth.
 Do you do that today?
 Do you search to see if your teacher or pastor is telling you the truth.
 If you are like most believers today, you do not.
 What you find is that you are constantly in turmoil in your family or at your work place.
-You do not grow in the Lord.
-You never disciple anyone.
-You never have spiritual answers to relevant questions.
+You do not grow in the Lord, and you never disciple anyone.
+Sadly you never have spiritual answers to relevant questions.
 You are stale in the Lord.
 Christianity is only a religion to you, not a life style.
 You are a “sitting duck” for a fiery dart from the enemy (Eph 6:16).

 1. Searching the scriptures